JDCP93/JDCP93.github.io/_pages/about.md

   - /about.html
 ---

-## The world is changed.
-I feel it in the water.
-I feel it in the earth.
-I smell it in the air. - J. R. R. Tolkien
+## For the world is changing: I feel it in the water, I feel it in the earth, and I smell it in the air. - J. R. R. Tolkien

 Studying the role of memory and legacy effects on vegetation and terrestrial ecosystem fluxes.